PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 9 Plans.md

 Moment 1: *Aeren's been kidnapped*
 - Aeren left a note on a table "*Unnamed Adventuring Party: Had an idea, went to the library, be back soon.
 Make yourselves at home*"
-- Aeren pulled out an old nursery rhyme called [[When the Couatl Sing]] then went to the "Books, scrolls, and rigamarolls" library and checked out a book, then got kidnapped by the Boromar Clan.
+- Aeren pulled out an old nursery rhyme called [[When the Couatl Sing]] then went to the "Books, Scrolls, and Nooks" library and checked out a book, then got kidnapped by the Boromar Clan.

 Moment 2: *Thugs*
 - A few thugs try to shake down the party.